 When I was learning how to study history during graduate school, I had no idea that I would end up teaching it in a laboratory for three years…

-From 2014-2017, I was a Postdoctoral Scholar and a team member of The Making and Knowing Project directed by Pamela H. Smith, Seth Low Professor of History and Director of the Center for Science and Society at Columbia University.
+From 2014-2017, I was a Postdoctoral Fellow and a team member of the Making and Knowing Project (M&K) directed by Pamela H. Smith, Seth Low Professor of History and Director of the Center for Science and Society at Columbia University.

-One of the most significant take-aways from my experience on the M&K project is a newfound perspective on the utility of failure.
+One of the most significant take-aways from my experience on the M&K project is a healthy respect for the utility of failure.

-… and in the course of their reconstruction experiments, our students encounter failure in an amazing variety of forms.
-In working closely with our students on their projects, I’ve had the chance to come to terms with its transformative power.
+… in the course of their reconstruction experiments, M&K students encounter failure in an amazing variety of forms.
+In working closely with the students on their projects, I’ve had the chance to come to terms with its transformative power.
 I now understand failure as a catalyst for curiosity, and how embracing it as a teaching and research methodology opens texts and materials up to new kinds of questions.

 Come see what we historians have been up to in the laboratory…